miguelcisneros/elastic_thermoarbarometry/README.md

 # solid_inclusion_calculator_MATLAB
-Repository for files that are used to carry out elastic thermobarometry calculations.
+Repository for Solid Inclusion Calculator, includes files that are used to carry out elastic thermobarometry inclusion-host pair calculations.
 The files required to run the MATLAB program are below:

     Files required to run program (individual entrapment P-T calculations)
         1. elastic_model.m